Androidacy/MagiskModuleManager/README.md

 - Less restrictive than the original repo
     - May have lower quality, untested, or otherwise broken modules due to their policies or lack thereof.
-- Officially supported by Fox's mmm
+- Officially supported by AMM
 - Disabled by default and no longer recommended.
 Kept as an alternative for those who want it

 **Support:**